Human rights in Israel: Government interference with activities

+A law advanced by the government would criminalize any cooperation with the International Criminal Court (ICC).
+This law would make it punishable by up to five years in prison for human right organizations to release information suggesting that the government or senior Israeli officials have perpetrated a war crime or a crimes against humanity.
+Much of the work of B'Tselem’s--documenting and publishing government violence against Palestinian--may thus be prohibited by the legislation the government is trying to enact into law, according to a B'Tselem report.

 The government continues a partial suspension of its coordination with UNESCO (the UN Educational, Scientific and Cultural Organization), in effect since 2013.
 In 2015, Israel blocked the UNHRC's special rapporteur (investigator) from gaining access to the West Bank.